Hilbert polynomial of length functions: Graded and filtered modules

 In this section we gather a few definitions and facts about graded and filtered $S$-modules.
-The most important ones are: how to construct a graded $S[y]$-module $\Rees(\bar A)$ starting from an upward filtered module $\bar S$ (Definition~\ref{def:blowup}) and a version of Artin-Rees Lemma for upward filtered modules (Corollary~\ref{cor:AR-up}).
+The most important ones are: how to construct a graded $S[y]$-module $\Rees(\overline A)$ starting from an upward filtered module $\overline A$ (Definitions~\ref{def:filtering} and \ref{def:blowup}), and a version of Artin-Rees Lemma for upward filtered modules (Proposition~\ref{prop:AR-up}).